 The stagflation crisis started well before the war was launched.
 Covid has nothing to do with the crisis either; Covid is essentially dead, but the central-bank-created global inflation lives on.

-So, as job losses skyrocket this year, as stocks tank and as sales plummet, remember this: the people who are responsible for the entire mess are the same people who are going to come to you one day soon and offer to “save” you and your family from all this economic strife.
+So, as job losses skyrocket this year, as the economy tanks and GDP plummets, remember this: the people who are responsible for the entire mess are the same people who are going to come to you one day soon and offer to “save” you and your family from all this economic strife.
 If you’re already suffering, if you’ve seen your wealth destroyed and your future plans wiped out, you’ll be much more receptive to their promises of salvation.

 They’ll say that all they need is more power and more centralization to stop the bleeding and make everything okay again.